 The Commandant took her eyes from the photograph and looked Dylis up and down, frowning.
 Dylis held her breath.

-'This is her picture.'
+'This is her picture.
+As you can see, you have an unfortunate thing in common with her.'
 The Commandant turned the frame around, as gently as if the slightest hint of rough treatment would cause it to explode.
 The girl in the frame was young, barely old enough to join the military, much less get reassigned from her home district.
 The lack of color made it hard to tell if she took after her mother's chestnut hair, but they both had wild curls and chins shaped like the blunter end of an egg.
 The photograph itself looked like it had seen better days, its shine faded to a dullness that blurred the lines of the girl's face.
 There were hints of scar tissue on her neck, mostly hidden by her hair.

 Dylis curled the fingers of her right hand around the papers in her pocket, tracing the surface of another photograph with the edge of her thumb.
 She imagined she could feel the outline of her brother's goofy smile and briefly wondered if – if – this all went horribly wrong, would she end up like the woman before her, isolated and treasuring a decade old picture?